vuongxuongminh/laravel-async/README.md

 ## About it

-An extension provide an easy way to run code asynchronous and parallel base on [Spatie Async](https://github.com/spatie/async) wrapper for Laravel application.
+A package provide an easy way to run code asynchronous and parallel base on [Spatie Async](https://github.com/spatie/async) wrapper for Laravel application.

 ## Installation